Where Putin wants you to pray in Paris

 Under Putin, attempts to claw back this loss of prestige and influence have driven a wedge through the community.

 “There are tensions which there shouldn’t be.
 It’s regrettable,” says Alexandre Troubetzkoi, executive president of the Paris-based Association for Franco-Russian Dialogue, which has links to the Kremlin.
+This ostentatious monument to Eastern Christianity comes at a time when staunchly secular France is soul-searching about the role of religion in public life.

 The opening of the cathedral was also overshadowed by larger, political tensions between France and Russia.
 Putin was due to visit Paris in October to inaugurate the complex, but cancelled his trip after French President François Hollande insisted that he would only meet the Russian leader to discuss the conflict in Syria.